JoyTerence/Gatsby-Blog/content/Neural Style Transfer/index.md

 So now we _kinda_ know what happens to a layer in a neural network aka Convolutional Neural Network.
 Let's get back to the problem of extracting the **style** from the second image.

 Recollect that neural network sees the 'bigger' picture in the later layers.
 But the style from the image is more related to those minute things like stroke of brush, the simple random patterns.
-It is now obvious that we should take the input from first few layers of neural network as we want the 'smaller' picture of the image.
-We need to fetch the information from earlier layers to get the **style**.
+So it becomes obvious that we should take the input from first few layers of neural network as we want the 'smaller' picture of the image.
+We need to fetch this information from earlier layers to get the **style**.

 We again feed the second image to the VGG19 Neural network and only pick the output from the first few layers, like for example the first 3 rectangles from the above image.
 However we don't need every information from these 3 layer outputs, we need only things that are common across them.
 But how do we find the common things that is present in these 3 layers?
 Maths comes to the rescue.
-The research paper suggests about using 'Gram matrices' of these 3 layer outputs.
-(Won't go in detail as to what exactly this is, but it is enough for the scope of this blog to accept that this somehow fetches only the common details present in all the 3 layer outputs).
-At the moment, let's accept that after performing this 'gram matrix' operation on the 3 layers, we will get the **style** of the image.
+The research paper suggests using 'Gram matrices' of these 3 output layers.
+(Won't go in detail as to what exactly this is, but it is enough for the scope of this blog to accept that this somehow fetches only the common details present in all the 3 layers).
+After performing this 'gram matrix' operation on the 3 layers, we will get the **style** of the image.

 Now we know what is the content from the first image and style from the second image and also how to fetch them.
 But the question still remains how to generate the combined image!!

 Since you have been with me till here, let me tell you that things get pretty straightforward from here onwards.

-To generate the output image, we make use of a new random image initialized with garbage values.
-We feed it across the same neural network and extract the **style** from the earlier layers and **content** from later layers.
+To generate the output image, we make use of a new random image which is initially initialized with garbage values.
+We feed it across the same neural network and extract its **style** from the earlier layers and its **content** from later layers.

 And then we compare the difference between the content obtained from this random image to the content obtained from the first image.
 Also, we simulatenously compare the difference between the style obtained from this random image to the style obtained from the second image.